 Paying your bills on time is a basic element of efficient fiscal management.
 Apparently, however, it is a basic element that the New York Department of Correctional Services (DOCS) failed to master, since the Department’s tardy payments resulted in $58,553 in unnecessary interest on 2,384 late vendor bills.

 According to the first audit, released in June 2008, approximately 1,250 Texas parole officers supervised 77,526 parolees during fiscal year 2007.
 Five counties – Harris, Dallas, Tarrant, Bexar and Travis – accounted for over half of the parolee case load.

 The State Auditor’s Office determined that the only efficient aspect of Texas’ parole system was in the area of parole revocations.
 In other areas, both the board that determines parole review criteria as well as parole offices that monitor parolees fell short of acceptable operational standards.

 A major factor in the parole system’s inefficiency was its antiquated computer database.
 In 2000 the state contracted with a company called Sapient to implement the Offender Information Management System (OIMS).
 OIMS consisted of three modules and was projected to go online in 2001.
 The first module, used for parole supervision, was not operational until 2004 and still had numerous problems.
 Modules two and three, used for determining parole releases and parole revocations, respectively, were seven years behind schedule when the audit was performed.

-The projected cost of OIMS was $31 million, and two of ...
+The projected cost of OIMS was $31 million, and two of the three ...